Architected/next-js-sample-app/dapp-mumbai.md

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/next-js-dapp/mumbai/5-4-11-test.png" width="800">

-That completes the NFT purchases steps for the local blockchain running on hardhat.
+That completes the NFT purchases steps for the blockchain running on Polygon Mumbai.

 To summarise the activities completed, the steps followed enabled: